Support the Abortion Care and Training Fund. Give Now

 Claire Montaigne with her daughter, Charlotte.

-Montaigne was born in Philadelphia and for the first few years of her life lived In Moscow, Russia, with her parents, Fen Montaigne and Laurie Hays, who were correspondents for newspapers in the U.S. She spent the rest of her childhood living in Pelham, New York, just outside of New York City.
+Montaigne was born in Philadelphia and for the first few years of her life lived in Moscow, Russia, with her parents, Fen Montaigne and Laurie Hays, who were correspondents for newspapers in the U.S. She spent the rest of her childhood living in Pelham, New York, just outside of New York City.

 Growing up, Montaigne demonstrated a knack for math and science.
 She earned a Jefferson Scholarship and attended the University of Virginia, where she met her future husband, Baer, and graduated with a bachelor’s degree in human biology in 2011.
 By then, she knew she wanted to be a doctor.
 In 2016, she and Baer married, and she graduated from the University of Virginia School of Medicine.
 Shortly thereafter, she began her residency at OHSU.